Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Case Studies - Staffing

 Q6.
 Name the methods of recruitment in the following cases:

-2. Casual vacancies of unskilled or semi-skilled jobs when there is a rush of order or when some permanent workers are absent.
+2. Casual vacancies of unskilled or semi-skilled jobs occur when there is a rush of orders or when some permanent workers are absent.

 Q7.
 Anuroop runs a law firm in Hyderabad.
 His firm offers valuable financial and legal consultancy services to the clients.
-Whenever the firm hires any new employees, on the first day of their joining, they are welcomed to the organization and are given details about hours of work, holiday requests, sickness procedure, dress code, lunch arrangements, introduced to the daily operations and key people in the workplace, etc. They are also familiarized with the organistion’s policies and procedures, including complaints and dispute resolution, sexual harassment, emergency exits and evacuation procedure.
+Whenever the firm hires any new employees, on the first day of their joining, they are welcomed to the organisation and are given details about hours of work, holiday requests, sickness procedure, dress code, lunch arrangements, introduced to the daily operations and key people in the workplace, etc. They are also familiarised with the organisation's policies and procedures, including complaints and dispute resolution, sexual harassment, emergency exits and evacuation procedure.

 In the context of the above case: